fernandoteruo/chuck-io/README.md

 ## Deploy
 1. Install dependencies
-2. Run npm run-script build
+2. Run gulp build --env prod
+3. It will generate a directory (build), you must use this directory and files on your server

+## Deploy GH-Pages
+1. Install dependencies
+2. Run gulp deploy --env prod
 3. It will generate a directory (build), you must use this directory and files on your server

 ## Author